 However, here are just some of the reasons why you might be able to change things for the better by hosting a community event.
 You might aim to:

 The first and most important thing to remember when planning a local community event is that not everyone will have the same goals as you.
 Local communities will often consist of a wide range of different people, with a wide range of different perspectives.
 Unfortunately, over time, a lot of the old bonds that formerly tied strong communities together have been lost.
-Often, our neighbourhoods are full of people we do not know, and there may be little sense of traditional community at all.
+Often, our neighborhoods are full of people we do not know, and there may be little sense of traditional community at all.

 Geographical proximity won't necessarily immediately give people the same perspective on life.
 But one of the key goals for a sustainable, resilient community is building bonds back in.
 Your goal should be to work towards a local community that does have a range of shared goals and ideals and a strong plan for how things should look moving forwards.